-Anna Nemerovskaya was born in Baku after the World War II.
-She graduated from Azerbaijan State University with a degree in semiconductor physics.
-She taught.
-Pretty soon she was retrained into newfangled programmers.
-In 1988, together with her large family, she moved from the capital of Azerbaijan to the capital of the world – New York.
-Here she worked for 24 years in a bank.
-Regardless of various fields of activity, she loved to photograph all her life.
-In New York, nothing could barrier the further development of the hobby.
+Anna Nemerovsky was born in Baku after World War II.
+She graduated from Azerbaijan State University with a degree in Semiconductor Physics.
+She taught Physics and Astronomy to high school students.
+Pretty soon, she was retrained to become a programmer, in the then-newly formed field of software engineering.
+In 1988, together with her large family, she moved from the capital of Azerbaijan to the capital of the world – New York City – where she worked in a bank for 24 years.
+No matter what direction her life took, Anna has always loved photography.
+In New York nothing could prevent her from further developing this hobby.

-Anna’s essay “A Little Mysticism on the Palette” was published in the “Parlor Room” magazine http://gostinaya.net/?p=17032
+Her essay, slightly revealing the artist’s mystical influence on the sitter, “A Little Mysticism on the Palette” was published in the magazine, “Parlor Room,” available at http://gostinaya.net/?p=17032

 Photographs 9 x 12